bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

 ## File Handling

-So far we have seen different Python data types.
-We usually store our data in different file formats.
-In addition to handling files, we will also see different file formats(.txt, .json, .xml, .csv, .tsv, .excel) in this section.
-First, let us get familiar with handling files with common file format(.txt).

-File handling is an import part of programming which allows us to create, read, update and delete files.
-In Python to handle data we use _open()_ built-in function.

 ```py
 # Syntax
 open('filename', mode) # mode(r, a, w, x, t,b)  could be to read, write, update